Toldry/gradle_prop_configuration_phase_reproducer/README.md

-This is a short and simple code example of a Gradle plugin that defines an extension object a property.
+This is a short and simple code example of a Gradle plugin that defines an extension object with a property.

-I wrote this example in order to illustrate a question I have:
+I wrote this to illustrate a question:

 **Is there a way to access an extension's properties during the configuration phase?**